blaisewang/latex2img-mathpix/README.md

 ### Development plans

 - Add system tray icon support for some Linux distributions.

 ## Issues

 Please first refer to the official [API Docs](https://docs.mathpix.com/#error-id-types) about error types if an error dialogue is displayed.

-### Encountered an unreported issue :thinking:
+### Encountered an unreported issue 🤔

 Welcome to open an [issue](https://github.com/blaisewang/img2latex-mathpix/issues) with the [bug](https://github.com/blaisewang/img2latex-mathpix/labels/bug) or [question](https://github.com/blaisewang/img2latex-mathpix/labels/question) label, but the time to fix non-vital bugs may not be guaranteed.